 They were a small group of conspirators who risked their lives by plotting relentlessly to obstruct and destroy the Third Reich from within.
 The Gestapo nicknamed this shadowy confederation of traitors the “Black Orchestra.”
 This is their tension-filled story.

 As the “Final Solution” unfolds, a loose network of German military officers, diplomats, politicians, and civilians are doing everything in their power to undermine the Third Reich from the inside: reporting troop movements to the Allies, feeding disinformation to the Nazi high command, plotting to assassinate Adolf Hitler, and more.
 The Gestapo nicknames this shadowy confederation of traitors the “Black Orchestra.”
-Its players include Dietrich Bonhoeffer, a Lutheran pastor-turned-government agent, and his brother-in-law Hans von Dohnanyi, a staff attorney at the Abwehr, the German military intelligence service.
+Its players include Dietrich Bonhoeffer, a dissident Lutheran pastor, and his brother-in-law Hans von Dohnanyi, a staff attorney at the Abwehr, the German military intelligence service.

 In this tension-filled narrative, Tom Dunkel traces the perilous movements of these “white knights” as they and their families face constant danger of being exposed and executed.
 Some act out of moral outrage and patriotism.
 Some want to atone for their own Nazi sins.
 When their treasonous activities are finally discovered, Hitler’s SS and the Gestapo are hell-bent on taking bloody revenge as the end of the war rapidly approaches and lives hang in the balance.